rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 Because the last node of a section can not be clearly identified, the question where a section has to end by default is similar to the definition of intervals on the set of real numbers.
-That is, because in between any two real numbers, there always is an infinite amount of additional numbers.
+That is because in between any two real numbers, there always is an infinite amount of additional numbers.

 Apart from any specific and included upper boundary, it is however possible